CourtHaus/ASDA/README.md

 [![License](https://img.shields.io/badge/License-Educational-green.svg)]()
 [![Tests](https://img.shields.io/badge/Tests-200%20Passing-brightgreen.svg)]()

-A comprehensive desktop application implementing the Autism Quotient (AQ) assessment tool along with cognitive attention and memory games, developed as part of UMGC CMSC 495 Capstone project.
-The application provides both GUI and CLI interfaces for conducting autism spectrum disorder screening assessments and cognitive performance evaluations.
+A comprehensive desktop application implementing the Autism Quotient (AQ) assessment tool along with cognitive attention and memory games, plus emotional response and recognition modules.
+Built with JavaFX as a multi-scene app (disclosure → home → tutorials/games/results) with a CLI fallback for the AQ assessment.

 ## Table of Contents